mouldimus/notes/HTML_Concepts.md

 In order to give you a better idea of scripts and how HTML utilizes other languages, we will now write some basic JavaScript code.

-Even though JavaScript is a different language and will be covered thoroughly on its own course, it is necessary to bring up some of it now in order to teach you certain concepts – such as additional data on object-oriented programming, since JavaScript is an object-oriented programming language and HTML isn’t.
+Even though JavaScript is a different language and will be covered thoroughly on its own course, it is necessary to bring up some of it now in order to teach you certain concepts - such as additional data on object-oriented programming, since JavaScript is an object-oriented programming language and HTML isn't.

 The `<script>` tag is used to define a JavaScript script.

-As mentioned earlier, an “object” is something that has state and behavior.
+As mentioned earlier, an "object" is something that has state and behavior.

-A “method” is something an object can do – a named sequence of events.
+A "method" is something an object can do - a named sequence of events.

-“Alert” is a JavaScript method that displays an alert box with an “OK” button.
+"Alert" is a JavaScript method that displays an alert box with an "OK" button.

 Here is how to create an alert box in HTML and JavaScript: